South West Coast Path: Seaton to Lyme Regis via the Undercliff walk

-This interesting walk explores the Axmouth to Lyme Regis undercliff - an almost jungle like area of overgrown vegetation created by a landslip on Christmas Day 1839.
+This interesting walk explores the Axmouth to Lyme Regis undercliff - an almost jungle like area of overgrown vegetation created by an 1839 landslip.
 While part of the South West Coast Path (SWCP), this is not a cliff top walk - there are sea views only at the start and finish.

-On Christmas Day 1839, a 1km long section of cliff slid downhill to create the undercliff.
+On Christmas Day 1839, a 5km x 1km x 200m section of cliff collapsed and slid downhill to create the undercliff.
 The area is still active, and a now a 6km long, and up to 1km wide 'undercliff' has formed with dense vegetation.
-At first the undercliff was farmed, but it is now a Nature Reserve full of self-seeded plants and trees.
+At first the undercliff was farmed, but now it is a National Nature Reserve full of self-seeded plants and trees.
 With the reduction in the rabbit population due to myxomatosis, a lush vegation has formed, with a dense jungle of ferns, bracken, wild garlic and ash (trees).
-Sadly, English Nature is removing the tropical plants that came from a former garden in the area.
+Sadly, English Nature is removing the non-native tropical plants that came from a former garden in the area.

 The entire walk is on the SWCP.
-It starts on Seaton's seafront promenade, and detours inland through a golf course before returning to the cliff top with good views.
+It starts on Seaton's seafront promenade, and detours inland, then uphill through a golf course (walkler friendly cafe) before returning to the cliff top with good views.
 After a short cliff top walk, you descend down into the undercliff.
 (1.5 miles)

-The next 6 miles or so are through a jungle like canopy of vegetation.
+The next 5.5 miles or so are through a jungle like canopy of vegetation.
 The path is inland from the coast - the sea is rarely seen.
 It is undulating, but never too strenuous (but harder when wet and slippery).
-The path, while very well maintained (e.g. steps in steep places) is only 1 person wide.
+The path, while very well maintained (e.g. steps in many steep places) is only 1 person wide.
 There are 1 or 2 places with sea views that make nice spots for a rest, and a few remains of buildings at the half way point.
 Towards the Lyme Regis end of the walk, the path joins a paved tracked which is wider and easier.

 After the undercliff, the path enters National Trust land at Ware Cliffs, with views out to sea as far as the Isle of Portland and Torquay, and below, over the Cobb (harbour) at Lyme Regis

-When to do this walk: Spring is goos for wild flowers.
-Winter is good for views when the trees have lost their leaves
+When to do this walk: Spring is good for wild flowers.
+Winter is better for views when the trees have lost their leaves

 This walk is through the landslip area above the coast.
-The coastline itself can be explored from the base of the cliffs from either the west (Axmouth, along the footpath at the base of the cliff past the fishing bait shop) or east (along Lyme Regis beach), but beware of 1) the tides - start an hour or so before low tide, 2) slippery rocks/seaweed, 3) rock falls - "look for fresh fallen debris (at the base of the cliffs) and minimise the time spent in recognised missile hazard zones" - see Geology link below.
+The coastline itself can be explored from the base of the cliffs from either the west (Axmouth, along the footpath at the base of the cliff past the fishing bait shop) or east (along Lyme Regis beach), but beware of 1) the tides - start an hour or so before low tide, 2) slippery rocks/seaweed - its mostly shingle walking, 3) rock falls - "look for fresh fallen debris (at the base of the cliffs) and minimise the time spent in recognised missile hazard zones" - see Geology link below.
 There are a few unmarked paths up to the coastal path.
 Seek local advice, espcecially dog walkers or surfers.

+By car: EX12 4AA.
 Leave the coast road at the Axmouth turnoff.
 Continue through Axmouth towards Seaton.
-Just before the bridge at the start of Seaton, there is free parking along the side of the road.
+Just before the bridge over a river at the start of Seaton, there is free parking along the side of the road.
 The SWCP goes over the bridge.
 Parking in Lyme is much harder.
 There is access to the coast path from the Holmbush car park (DT7 3HX) on the western appraoch to the town.

 |Lunch and Tea||